quran/quran.com-frontend-v2/README.md

 ## Contributing

 Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

-1. Fork the Project
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the Branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request
+Please go through the brief [contribution guidelines](./.github/CONTRIBUTING.md) to learn how to contribute to this project.

 <!-- LICENSE -->

 ## License

-Distributed under the MIT License.
-See `LICENSE` for more information.
+Distributed under the GNU GPLv3 License.
+See [LICENSE](./LICENSE) for more information.

 <!-- CONTACT -->